 The same day we decided to suspend all Art ‘n Blether classes for the same reason.
 Our art tutor, Anne, organised a few outdoor art classes following this, but with more recent announcements and advice from the government these have also now been suspended.
 Anne has hosted some Facebook Live art sessions, which can be found on the Art ‘n Blether Facebook page.

-We are currently doing everything we can to keep our Dinner To Your Door service going as we know how important our hot meals are to so many of our customers.
+We are continuing to keep our Dinner To Your Door and Grab ‘n Go Bags service going as we know how important our hot and convenient meals are to so many of our customers.
 Thanks to grants from Foundation Scotland and The National Lottery Community Fund, we have been able to continue to provide this service and, from 27th April extended the service to cover Dornoch and Embo on Mondays and Wednesdays.

 We apologies to anyone who has been affected by the closure of suspension of any of our services.